|

 Do I need to get a schematic diagram before I start?

-problems require specific information, however, and the schematic
+methods given in repair books, but many problems require specific answers, and the schematic

 Schematics for US and Canadian radios typically cost a few dollars and can be

-Do I need to replace all of the tubes?
+Do I need to replace all the tubes?

 No!
-One of the most common misconceptions about radio repair is that you should
+A common misconception about radio repair is that you should

 start by replacing tubes.
-Like a light bulb, a radio tube is sealed in a vacuum and doesn't
+Like a light bulb, a radio tube is vacuum-sealed; it doesn't

 deteriorate from simply sitting around.
 You don't need to replace